Skip to content

 • Machine guarding

-If you are working in and around the manufacturing of concrete make sure you know the OSHA standards to keep yourself and fellow coworkers safe.
+If you are working in and around the manufacturing of concrete, make sure you understand OSHA standards to keep yourself and fellow coworkers safe.

-If you follow all safety precautions and you still are exposed to hazards involving concrete there are some things you should do:
+If you follow all safety precautions and you are still exposed to hazards involving concrete, there are some steps you should take:

 • Flush your eyes using a full eyewash station if they encounter concrete dust